Gabriela M. Barake

 EXAMPLES OF MS. BARAKE’S REPRESENTATIVE EXPERIENCE:

 - Recovering 100% of all plaintiffs’ unpaid overtime wages in a seven-year long collective action lawsuit against O’Connor & Associates, the largest property tax consulting firm in the United States.
 The 11 plaintiffs who took the case to trial were residential property tax consultants, and the Court found that all 11 were misclassified as exempt and unlawfully denied overtime pay.
-Pursuant to the judgment from United States District Court for the Southern District of Texas (Magistrate Judge Stacy, Houston Division), the company and its owners Patrick O’Connor and Kathleen O’Connor were found jointly and severally liable for all unpaid overtime wages plus attorney’s fees, case costs and expenses and interest.
-The total is expected to exceed over $1,000,000.
+Pursuant to the judgment from United States District Court for the Southern District of Texas (Magistrate Judge Stacy, Houston Division), the company, its general partner, and its owners (Patrick O’Connor and Kathleen O’Connor) were found jointly and severally liable for all unpaid overtime wages plus attorney’s fees, case costs and expenses and interest.
+The total judgment, including attorney’s fees and costs, was just under $1,300,000.
 (Monique Fraser, et al. v.
 O’Connor & Associates, et al., Cause No. 4:11-cv-03890)

 - Obtaining a unanimous jury verdict in favor of Galveston County, Texas in a Title VII retaliation lawsuit.
 Plaintiff alleged sexual harassment, sex discrimination and retaliation in violation of Title VII of the Civil Rights Act of 1964.
 Judgment rendered that Plaintiff take nothing and pay court costs.
 (Tomasa Duran v.
 Galveston County, Texas; Cause No. 3:14-cv-00186)